 Yes, some issues relate to academic fit; however, many others relate to social-emotional issues, and too often, an inability to fit in socially – no matter how hard they try.
 As a result, kite kids become targets both inside and outside of school.
 It’s a 24/7 situation that can easily follow them to the soccer field, summer camp, or anytime they step out their front door.

-My son began experiencing this shortly after his fifth birthday.
+My son began experiencing this just after his fifth birthday.
 I didn’t know he was “the G word” until after he turned eight, so by then, he’d experienced peer rejection nearly half of his life!

 And even at that young age, not all children who are bullied tell their parents or teachers how often it’s occurring.
 (My son said very little and, usually, it was months later.)